Depart home for Melbourne, Australia

 Following breakfast this morning, we transfer to the airport for our flight to Queenstown.
 This city, nicknamed the "Adventure Capital of the World," is set along picturesque Lake Wakatipu and against the backdrop of the mountain range aptly named the Remarkables, besides being one of the South Island’s most impressive cities.
 Your evening is at leisure, with dinner included at the hotel.

-What a day: Views from Bob’s Peak, Arrowtown, and a winery tour
+What a day: Views from Bob’s Peak and Arrowtown

 Experience the idyllic beauty of Milford Sound